gomorpheus/morpheus-apidoc/source/includes/_instances.md

-status |  | Filter by instance type status showDeleted | false | If true, includes instances in pending removal status. deleted |  | If true, only instances in pending removal status are returned.
+status |  | Filter by instance type status showDeleted | false | If true, includes instances in pending removal status. deleted |  | If true, only instances in pending removal status are returned. expireDate |  | Filter by expireDate less than equal to specified date expireDateMin |  | Filter expireDate greater than or equal to the specified date expireDays |  | Filter by expireDays less than or equal to the specified value expireDaysMin |  | Filter by expireDays greater than or equal to the specified value shutdownDate |  | Filter by shutdownDate less than equal to the specified date shutdownDateMin |  | Filter by shutdownDate greater than or equal to the specified date shutdownDays |  | Filter by shutdownDays less than or equal to the specified value shutdownDaysMin |  | Filter by shutdownDays greater than or equal to the specified value

 ## Get a Specific Instance